Student's t-test

-A t-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
-It is most commonly applied when the test statistic would follow a normal distribution if the value of a scaling term in the test statistic were known (typically, the scaling term is unknown and therefore a nuisance parameter).
+Student's t-test is a statistical test used to test whether the difference between the response of two groups is statistically significant or not.
+It is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
+It is most commonly applied when the test statistic would follow a normal distribution if the value of a scaling term in the test statistic were known (typically, the scaling term is unknown and is therefore a nuisance parameter).
 When the scaling term is estimated based on the data, the test statistic—under certain conditions—follows a Student's t distribution.
-The t-test's most common application is to test whether the means of two populations are different.
+The t-test's most common application is to test whether the means of two populations are significantly different.
+In many cases, a Z-test will yield very similar results to a t-test because the latter converges to the former as the size of the dataset increases.